jameslockwood/module/README.md

 TODO - Intro about module here.. what a module knows about, what it doesn't, what are it's responsibilities, what aren't its responsibilities.
 Event-driven architecture.

 ###Creating a `Module` Constructor
-We create a Module constructor by extending the module constructor.
+We create a Module by extending the module constructor.
 We pass in an object literal containing properties and methods we wish to place on it's prototype.

 The example below shows how we'd create a simple module that represents an application which consisting of:
 - A chat sub-module